Comparing GPAs at High and Low Performing High Schools

 However, when a college or university has a “holistic” admissions process, they will look at the student in the context of where that student went to school.
-Admissions staff will take into account the strength of the student’s curriculum, the profile of the school that he attended (what percentage are college bound, for example), and other tangibles and intangibles.
+Admissions staff will take into account the strength of the student’s curriculum, the profile of the school that he attended (the percentage of students attend college, for example), and other tangibles and intangibles.

 Admissions is not a scientific process.
-I try to counsel my clients to stay focused on getting a good education, on learning as much as possible, on finding subjects and ideas that excite them.
+I try to counsel my clients to stay focused on getting a good education.
+Learn as much as possible, and find subjects and ideas that excite them.
 If a student can dwell on the learning and not the GPA, everything else will fall into place.

 Mark Montgomery